 Further information on how to apply can be found here.

-In the first semester, all students will enroll in three compulsory modules covering political, philosophical and legal foundations of human rights respectively.
-In the second semester, students will participate in a compulsory, interdisciplinary module on non-discrimination and may elect four out of a variety of specialised modules that may include topics such as Economic, Social and Cultural Rights; Business and Human Rights; Freedom of Religion and Belief; Gender and Human Rights; Social Movements and Human Rights; International Criminal Law; Transitional Justice; Human Rights of Refugees; and Rights of Persons with Disabilities.
+In the first semester, all students will enrol in compulsory modules covering political, philosophical and legal foundations of human rights respectively.
+In the second semester, students will participate in a mandatory, interdisciplinary module on non-discrimination and elect four out of a variety of specialised modules that may include topics such as Economic, Social and Cultural Rights; Business and Human Rights; Freedom of Religion and Belief; Gender and Human Rights; Social Movements and Human Rights; International Criminal Law; Transitional Justice; Human Rights of Refugees; and Rights of Persons with Disabilities.
 From the summer semester of 2024 onwards, the second semester will also include a module focusing on various soft skills for human rights work.
 In the third semester, students will be able to choose between two options from 2024 onwards: Either write one in-depth scientific thesis or combine a shorter thesis with a mandatory internship.

 Graduates of the programme will be equipped with theoretical and practical skills to pursue professional activities in different human rights contexts, such as in public administration, international and non-governmental organisations, academia and education, the media, interest groups and associations, as well as in specialised law firms and corporations.

 Degree programme and examination regulations (Studien- und Prüfungsordnung)